home-assistant/developers.home-assistant/docs/api/websocket.md

 }
 ```

-The server will respond with the image encoded via base64.
+The server will respond with the validation results.
+Only fields will be included in the response that were also included in the command message.

 ```json
 {